What is Management 3.0?

 Management 3.0 can help you promote agility, increase employee retention, and develop a community that people are excited to work for.
 Its leadership model is based on motivation, empowerment, and above all, defining management as a shared responsibility of the team, and not something associated with a group of specific people in the organization.

 However, this doesn’t mean Managers disappear.
-Rather, Management 3.0 highlights the importance of knowing how to convey a message that management is everyone’s job, where happiness and shared vision are the basis for everything.
+Rather, it highlights the importance of knowing how to convey a message that management is everyone’s job, where happiness and shared vision are the basis for everything.
 This is essential for agile teams seeking a cohesive management model built on purpose, shared goals, and self-organization.

 Management 3.0 is for you if you want to...

 … And also for you, if you have ever asked yourself questions like:

 Management 3.0 Courses

 If you’re tired of theoretical models and are looking for is a set of techniques and principles that will help you implement a new management model that is co-created by and for the people in your organization, welcome to Management 3.0.